Evernow/evernowmanjaro/README.md

 In theory the drivers needed to get the following Wi-Fi cards has been added:

 NOTE: NONE OF THESE HAS BEEN CONFIRMED TO WORK!
-IF YOU SEE THAT YOUR WI-FI CARD WORKS, PLEASE INFORM ME TO ADD IT TO THE KNOWN WORKING LIST!
+IF YOU SEE THAT YOUR WI-FI CARD WORKS, PLEASE INFORM ME TO ADD IT TO THE KNOWN WORKING LIST!.

+Notably, Broadcom cards may need additional packages we do not provide.

 1. Broadcom BCM4311 (PCI IDs 14e4:4311, 14e4:4312)
 2. Broadcom BCM4312 (PCI ID 14e4:4315)